 - We calculate nutritional information for our recipes with Cronometer.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 - All prices are in USD.

 ♻️ Similar recipes

-For more crispy, crunchy, and corn-filled snacks, check out our:
+For more crispy, crunchy snacks, check out our:

 - Garnachas for bite-size corn cakes topped with spicy red salsa, shredded jackfruit, and tangy cabbage slaw.

 - Mulitas to try a meat-free version of this popular Mexican snack that sandwiches jackfruit carnitas, melty cheese, guacamole, and salsa roja between two corn tortillas.

 - Picaditas to try a base of golden-brown tortillas topped with green or red salsa, onions, and crumbled vegan cheese.